Algebraic singular functions are not always dense in the ideal of $C^*$-singular functions: Introduction

 \begin{maintheorem} There exist \'etale (in fact, ample) groupoids \(\grpd\) such that \(J \cap \algalg{\grpd}\) is not dense in \(\singideal\), and thus in particular $J \cap \steinalg\grpd$ is not dense in $J$. \end{maintheorem}

-We construct two (classes of) examples showcasing the pathological behaviour above: the first one in \cref{sec:bundle-groups} is a bundle of groups, and the second in \cref{sec:minimal-effective} is a minimal and effective groupoid associated to a self-similar group acting on an infinite alphabet.
+We construct two (classes of) examples showcasing the pathological behaviour above: the first one, presented in \cref{sec:bundle-groups}, is a (non-amenable) bundle of groups, and the second in \cref{sec:minimal-effective} is a minimal and effective groupoid associated to a self-similar group acting on an infinite alphabet.
 These constructions can be read independently from each other, but both follow the same basic strategy, which we describe in \cref{sec:strategy}.

 We remark that these examples do have algebraic singular functions in the Steinberg algebra, \emph{i.e.}\ \(\stein{\grpd} \cap \singideal \neq 0\), thus Q1 remains open.
-They are also non-amenable, in particular their reduced \cstar{}algebras are not nuclear (see \cite{buss-martinez-2025}*{Theorem 5.11}).\footnote{\, In fact, \(\essalg{\grpd}\) is not nuclear either for either of these examples, but this is beyond the scope of the current paper.} It would be interesting to know what happens in the nuclear case.
+They are also non-amenable, in particular their reduced \cstar{}algebras are not nuclear (see \cite{buss-martinez-2025}*{Theorem 5.11}).\footnote{\, In fact, \(\essalg{\grpd}\) is not nuclear either for either of these examples, but this is beyond the scope of the current paper.} It would be interesting to know what happens in the nuclear case, in particular whether the result of \cite{GH2025}*{Cor.
+D} proving Q2 for amenable bundles of groups extends to amenable groupoids.

 As a short digression from the main goal of the paper, we also show that the examples in \cref{sec:bundle-groups} are counterexamples to the Baum--Connes Conjecture (see \cref{thm:baum-connes}).
 In fact, the ``essential assembly map'' \(\mu_{\grpd}^{\ess} \colon K^{\rm top}_*\left(\grpd\right) \to K_*\left(\essalg{\grpd}\right)\) is not surjective.
 This improves on previous results of Higson, Lafforgue and Skandalis~\cite{higson-lafforgue-skandalis}*{Section 3}.